mrueda/datamatrix2codes/README.md

 # Introduction

-In Spain, when it comes to medicinal products and their packaging, especially the data encoded in [Data Matrix](https://en.wikipedia.org/wiki/Data_Matrix) 2D barcodes, the following terms are commonly used:
+In Spain, when it comes to medicinal products and their packaging, especially the data encoded in [Data Matrix GS1](https://www.gs1es.org/capturar-codigo-de-barras-gs1/gs1-datamatrix/) 2D barcodes, the following terms are commonly used:

 * **PC** (Código Nacional): This is the "National Code" and represents a unique identifier for a specific drug product in Spain.
 It allows for quick identification and verification of a drug's legitimacy.